josiashod/simple_shell/README.md

 # simple_shell
-Write a simple UNIX command interpreter in C.
+Write a simple UNIX command interpreter in C